gianlucafrei/EventBank/hand-in-1.md

 ## Project Description

+The repository of the project can be found here: [EventBank](https://github.com/gianlucafrei/EventBank)

 EventBank is a overly simplified banking system to study event driven architectures.
 The first use case that we are interested is to execute **card payments** that come in from an external payment provider.
 The service that are involved are the payment service that validates the card authorization and the accounts service that managed the balances of the